 The Dusky Ladybird is a small predatory ladybird.
-It is primarily an aphid predator, however it will also predate on a large variety of alternative prey, including psyllid and whitefly eggs, mites, and the eggs of larger insects such as butterflies and moths.
+It is primarily an aphid predator, however it will also predate on a large variety of alternative prey, including psyllid and whitefly eggs, and the eggs of larger insects such as butterflies and moths.

 The Dusky Ladybird appears to survive well in glasshouse grown capsicums when feeding on the peach aphid, and colonises cucumber as well.
 The use of this species is still experimental, and there are no guarantees that they will colonise your crop or eat a particular aphid species.
 They are known predators of aphids from the genera Myzus and Aphis.

 The Pest – Aphids (as well as Psyllids)

 Many different species of aphid are present in New Zealand, and not all species are necessarily suitable prey for the Dusky Ladybird.
 Some aphid species are quite specific to particular crops, while other species infest a wide range of crops.

 Aphids are soft-bodied insects that have globular bodies, long thin legs and antennae.
 Adult body length is normally 2-3 mm, and colour varies from pale yellow, green to dark brown or black.
 Some forms have wings and they can disperse rapidly.

 Under optimum conditions, the life cycle of an aphid can be completed in 10-12 days.
 Many species reproduce asexually, and therefore populations can build up very rapidly.